kawaharas/Climate-Research-Instruction-Tuning-Dataset-and-LoRA-Adapter/README.md

 domain-specific fine-tuning of large language models (LLMs) in the field of **climate change research**.
 -->
-This repository provides the **instruction-tuning dataset** and **LoRA adapter** used in our study, aiming to ensure transparency and reproducibility in fine-tuning large language models (LLMs) on **recent scientific studies and assessment reports concerning climate change**.
+This repository provides the **instruction-tuning dataset** and **LoRA adapter** used in our study, aiming to ensure transparency and reproducibility in fine-tuning large language models (LLMs) on **recent academic papers and assessment reports concerning climate change**.

 ---